 What’s a CMA?

-Depending on its purpose, a CMA is either a Comparative or a Competitive Market Analysis of a property.
+A CMA is either a Comparative or a Competitive Market Analysis of a property.
 Those are both similar, and often used interchangably, but they do have slightly different uses.
-Based on the titles, it is easy to guess that the purposes of the reports would be to compare a property to those around it, or see how a property competes in current market conditions.
 These reports are often used to determine a property’s value so that a good listing price or offer can be determined.
 Sometimes they are completed every-so-often just to keep track of the changes in a property’s value over time.

 Can’t I just use one of those free online home valuation sites?

 Yes, you can use any one of a number of free online home valuation sites, but the results will very likely be wrong.

 The thing about the free online property valuation sites is that they are guessing.
 When was the last time anyone from one of those sites called you and spoke to you about your property, so that they could get a good idea what it might be worth?
 Has anyone from any of those sites actually come by your home to see what’s going on?
 I’m going to go out on a limb here and say, “No. No, they haven’t.”

 Those sites are relying on composite information from sales in “the vicinity” of your home.
 What does that mean?
 It means they look at recent sales within a specified distance from your house.
 They don’t pay any regard to neighborhood boundaries.
 We all know that neighborhoods matter, but the free online valuation sites don’t care.
 That’s a major flaw in their pricing models, and pricing models built on major flaws rarely produce good results.